webrecorder/browsertrix/docs/deploy/ansible/microk8s.md

 *Playbook Path: [ansible/playbooks/install_microk8s.yml](https://github.com/webrecorder/browsertrix-cloud/blob/main/ansible/playbooks/install_microk8s.yml)*

-This playbook provides an easy way to install Browsertrix Cloud on an Ubuntu (tested on Jammy Jellyfish) and a RedHat 9 (tested on Rocky Linux 9).
-It automatically sets up Browsertrix with, Letsencrypt certificates.
+This playbook provides an easy way to install Browsertrix Cloud on Ubuntu (tested on Jammy Jellyfish) and RedHat 9 (tested on Rocky Linux 9).
+It automatically sets up Browsertrix with Letsencrypt certificates.

 ### Requirements

 To run this ansible playbook, you need to:

-* Have a server / VPS where browsertrix will run.
+- Have a server / VPS where browsertrix will run.
-* Configure a DNS A Record to point at your server's IP address.
+- Configure a DNS A Record to point at your server's IP address.
-* Make sure you can ssh to it, with a sudo user: ssh <your-user>@<your-domain>
+- Make sure you can ssh to it, with a sudo user: ssh <your-user>@<your-domain>
-* Install Ansible on your local machine (the control machine).
+- Install Ansible on your local machine (the control machine).

 #### Install